About LoadTakedown

 Simple one-way spanning floors - loads span in the specified direction only

-Clear load breakdownsNo hidden averaging, smoothing, or vertical spread
+Clear load breakdownsNo hidden averaging, smoothing, or vertical spread.
+Every load contribution is shown and traceable.

 This approach keeps outputs predictable, auditable, and easy to sense-check.